 However, a few precautions were also identified:

 - Files uploaded to folders from collaborators will count against a user’s allocated space.
 In these cases, we recommend a workgroup account.

-- Stanford Box cannot be used for restricted or prohibited data.
+- Stanford Box cannot be used for Moderate Risk or High Risk Data.